 - Tack Cloth (to collect sanding dust)

-Lightly sand bar stools with 220 grit sandpaper.
+1. Lightly sand bar stools with 220 grit sandpaper.

 Typically chalk paint is known for “no sanding prep”, but General Finishes recommended a light sanding…. so I followed directions.
 It wasn’t that big of a pain though.

-Prime bar stools.
+2. Prime bar stools.

 Prime bar stools with General Finishes Stain Blocking Primer.

 Since the bar stools will get used a lot, I wanted to be sure to prime them well.
-I applied two coats of the stain blocking primer.
+I applied two coats of the stain-blocking primer.

-Paint bar stools with chalk paint.
+3. Paint bar stools with chalk paint.

 Paint bar stools with chalk paint.
 I did 2 coats.

-Distress painted bar stools (optional).
+4. Distress the painted bar stools (optional).

-Distress chalk painted bar stools….Ok so, yes…this is not done yet.
-I still can’t really decide if I want them distressed or not, so I’m going to wait a couple weeks before I decide.
+I still can’t really decide if I want them distressed or not, so I’m going to wait a couple of weeks before I decide.
 What do you think?

-Seal painted bar stools.
+5. Seal painted bar stools.

 Seal with Top Coat.
 After you’re done painting, you definitely want to seal the bar stools so they can withstand heavy use.